Food safety for Schools and Kura (Food Act 2014)

 If you use a catering service then it’s their responsibility to register

-If you are unsure what you need to do, use the MPI online tool called where do I fit?.
+If you are unsure what you need to do, use the MPI online tool called where do I fit (external link) ?.
 Click on the ‘education providers’ link to work out your school’s requirements.

 As the law only applies to food for sale or provided together with a paid service (like a school run holiday programme). not all food activities need to be registered.